Neva Carr Glyn

 Vera "Neva" Josephine Mary Carr Glyn (10 May 1908 – 10 August 1975) was an Australian stage, film, television and radio actress.

 Early life

-Carr-Glyn was born in Melbourne to Adolphus Benjamin Carr Glyn known professionally as Arthur Glyn (died 16 January 1923),who was a humorous baritone and stage manager born in Ireland, and Marie Carr Glyn (late Mola), née Marie Dunoon Senior (10 June 1874 – 24 December 1953), a Scottish actress and singer with the stage name "Marie Avis".
+Carr-Glyn was born in Melbourne Australia to Adolphus Benjamin Carr Glyn known professionally as Arthur Carr Glyn (died 16 January 1923), who was a humorous baritone and stage manager born in Belfast, Ireland, (the son of Major Carr Glyn) and Marie Carr Glyn (late Mola), née Marie Dunoon Senior (10 June 1874 – 24 December 1953), a Scottish actress, comedienne and singer with the stage name "Marie Avis".
 She had one half-sister Gwendoline Arnold O'Neill and two half-brothers Sacheverill Arnold Mola and Rupert Arnold Mola.
 She was named "Neva" after her great-aunt who was a contralto of some quality.
 Both spellings of her surname appear in print roughly equally and apparently arbitrarily.